 - Young Jane Young by Gabrielle Zevin

 Let us chat

-Have you read this book?
+Have you read The Unexpected Everything?
 Have you found any other book of the author’s and liked them?
 Do you believe in Murphy’s law?
 Let us chat.